mxtommy/Kip/README.md

 ### Flexible and Easy
   Meant to build purposeful screen(s) with however many gauges or widgets you want, where you want them.

   Quickly devide the screen area into zones, resize and position, add the gauge of your choosing.
 Need more?
 Add as many additionnal pages as you whish to keep screens purposeful.
-Simply tap the buttom navigation keys to quickly rotate from page to page.
+Simply tap the navigation button keys to quickly rotate from page to page.
   ![Layouts Configuration Image](./KipWidgetConfig-layout-1024x488.png)

   Easy basic gauge and widget configuratio.